 What's so good about diving in the Komodo National Park?

 The waters surrounding the Komodo National Park form part of the Coral Triangle, which contains one of the richest marine biodiversity on earth: a paradise for divers.

 The Coral Triangle is the global centre of marine biodiversity, holding 75% of the world’s coral species, 6 of the world’s 7 marine turtle species and 3000 marine fish species.

 The Komodo National Park is located at the Southern end of the Coral Triangle, forming part of the Lesser Sunda chain of Indonesian islands:

 The Komodo National Park is also the meeting point of the Indian and Pacific Oceans.
-The Pacific Ocean towards the Northeast has a sea level of 150 millimetres above average, whilst neighbouring Indian Ocean in the South is 150 millimetres below.
-This 30cm difference causes a tidal flow from the Pacific to the Indian Ocean, bringing with it nutrients and plankton to keep these waters rich and well fed.
+The Pacific Ocean towards the Northeast has a sea level of 150 millimetres above average, whilst the neighbouring Indian Ocean in the South is 150 millimetres below.
+This 30cm difference causes a tidal flow from the Pacific to the Indian Ocean, bringing with it nutrients and plankton to keep these waters rich and well-fed.

 The result is a plethora of wildlife but with strong currents, making the diving more suitable (and fun) for advanced/experienced divers.

 The dive sites in the Komodo National Park

 The dive sites are typically affected by the seasons.
 The Northern dives sites around Castle Rock are rougher and not easy to dive between December to March, but the South diving sites are smoother during this time.

 The Pacific waters keep the Northern dive sites warmer, with an average of 26 degrees celsius (79 Fahrenheit).
 The South is affected by the colder Indian ocean, with an average temperate of 24 degrees Celsius (75 Fahrenheit).